Identifying Residential Distribution in EDDM

 New Publishers: Access the Residential Distribution Overview Email

-Established Publishers: Access Residential Routes in ARC
+Established Publishers: Access the Residential Distribution Overview or Residential Routes in ARC

-- Under Refine Search, select Table View.
+- To the right of Refine Search, select Table View.

 - NOTE: This information will NOT match the count on your overview list as City Lifestyle only mails to single-family homes.
 The information EDDM provides includes every address with a mailbox on the route.